 The human body requires a lot of water and has entire mechanisms dedicated to regulating how you go about adding water to it.
 The most basic of these mechanisms is when you feel thirsty.
 Because thirst is just as basic a biological function as breathing, i.e., you do it without ever consciously acknowledging it, your body knows when to nudge you to go grab a drink.

-While the 8x8 Rule exists without scientific backing, there are times when you should imbibe a greater-than-normal amount of water.
+While the 8x8 Rule exists without scientific backing, there are times when you should adjust how much water you should drink.
 If you happen to be sweating a lot, either from exercise or living in a hot, dry environment, you should drink more water.
-Consider athletes, who do long, intense exercise routines; these people make sure to hydrate after a routine, while also adding other nutrients they burn up during their exercising.
+Consider athletes, who do long, intense exercise routines; these people know how to answer the common question, “how much water do I need each day?”
+They also hydrate while adding other nutrients they burn up during their exercise.

-Remember to drink more water if you are nursing or pregnant, suffering from a fever or coping with bouts of vomiting or diarrhea.
-If you want to lose weight, drinking more water may also be a good solution for the long term.
-It is also worth reiterating that the elderly need to be more mindful of their water intake because their bodies' ability to sense when they are thirsty starts to misfire after the age of 65.
+Remember to drink more water if you are nursing or pregnant, suffering from a fever, or coping with bouts of vomiting or diarrhea.
+If you want to lose weight, increasing how much water you should drink may also be a good solution for the long term.
+It is also worth reiterating that the elderly need to be more mindful of their water intake because their body's ability to sense when they are thirsty starts to misfire after the age of 65.

 Wrapping Everything Up

-Most people never need to worry about their daily water intake because their body will let them know when they need to drink up.
-That said, there are conditions and situations where you need may want to willfully drink more water than normal.
-Because no one but you can gauge how much water you need to drink, feel free to play around with how much water you drink; some people seem to work better when they drink more water than the average person while others will complain about the increased need to visit the bathroom.
+Most people never need to answer the question “how much water should you drink?” because their bodies will let them know when they need to drink up.
+That said, there are conditions and situations where you may want to willfully drink more water than normal.
+Because no one but you can gauge how much water you should drink, feel free to play around with how much water you need each day; some people seem to work better when they drink more water than the average person, while others will complain about the increased need to visit the bathroom.

-If you want a basic summary of how much water a human adult needs to properly function, abide by these guidelines.
+If you want a basic summary of how much water a human adult needs to function properly, abide by these guidelines.